rcarrata/rcarrata.github.io/_posts/2022-02-21-predictive-autoscaling-patterns-with-vpa.md

 We defined the requests as 100Mi and the limits with 200Mi for the container stress.

-On the other hand, we used the stress image, and as in the [Image Stress Documentation](https://linux.die.net/man/1/stress) is described, we can define the arguments for allocate certain amount of memory:
+On the other hand, we used the stress image, and as described in the [Image Stress Documentation](https://linux.die.net/man/1/stress), we can define the arguments to allocate a certain amount of memory:

 ```md
 - -m, --vm N: spawn N workers spinning on malloc()/free()
 - --vm-bytes B: malloc B bytes per vm worker (default is 256MB)
 ```

-So we defined 150M of memory allocation by the stress process, that's it's between the request and limits defined.
+So we defined 150M of memory allocation by the stress process, which is between the request and limits defined.

 * Check that the pod is up && running: